A Brief History of the Marque

 The factory also produced a variety of horizontally-opposed fours for nautical and aviation use.

-With the onset of war, production ceased in 1939.
+With the onset of war in 1939, production ceased.

 Fri Sep 02 2011